 • BandLab aims to help creators connect directly with their fans.
 We understand that promoting your work is important, and we encourage you to seek out fans and other like-minded individuals.
 In our experience, the most successful forms of promotion are built upon meaningful interactions between creators and their audience.

 • As much as we encourage active interaction, promotion and engagement, Spam is not meaningful interaction.
 Anyone deemed to be ‘spamming’ BandLab by posting repetitive comments, or repeatedly following and unfollowing the same accounts will be given a warning that could result in the termination of their account.

 • As an open platform, freedom of expression is important to us.
 However, there are certain types of Content that have no place on BandLab.
 In order to protect the community and maintain positivity, please don’t post:

-¬ Hate speech: You are welcome to share your opinions and beliefs on BandLab, even if they might be controversial, or challenge the status quo.
-However, we will not tolerate Content that promotes or encourages hatred, discrimination or violence against others based on things like race, cultural identity or ethnic background, religious beliefs, disability, gender identity, or sexual orientation.
+¬ Hate speech: You are welcome to share your opinions and beliefs on BandLab, even if they might challenge the status quo.
+However, we will not tolerate Content that is defamatory or libellous or promotes or encourages hatred, discrimination or violence against others based on things like race, cultural identity or ethnic background, religious beliefs, disability, gender identity, or sexual orientation.

 Spam & prohibited services

 • We aim for BandLab to be a spam-free zone.
 To support this effort, we have policies in place that prohibit both spammy activity and the use of related services which violate our Terms.
 What constitutes spamming will evolve as we respond to new tricks and tactics by spammers.